Hanumanth26/M5/README.md

-# EX-22-FUNCTIONS AND STORAGE CLASS
+# EX--FUNCTIONS AND STORAGE CLASS

 ## AIM: